jackyoh/ohara-docs/content/en/docs/master/shabondi.md

 There are two ways to deploy Shabondi service

-[//]: <> (TODO: fix the broken link)

 - Ohara Manager: (TBD)
-- Use Configurator `REST API <rest-shabondi>`{.interpreted-text role="ref"} to create and start Shabondi service.
+- Use Configurator [REST API]({{< relref "rest-api/shabondis.md" >}}) to create and start Shabondi service.

 After a Shabondi service is properly configured, deploy and successfully started.
 It's ready to receive or send requests via HTTP.

 ## Service REST API